SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 When asked, if you really want to execute the plan, you should confirm by typing `yes` and hit the `return` key.

-Once the script is finished successfully, **you should see the created service key in your subaccount**.
+Once the script is finished successfully, you should see the created service key in your subaccount.

-This key i.e. the credentials that it provides are needed for the next exercise to configure the destination towwards the SAP S/4HANA system.
+This key i.e. the credentials that it provides are needed for the next exercise to configure the destination towards the SAP S/4HANA system.

 ## Exercise 1.3: Create destination service + destination to S/4HANA Cloud system